szaimen/nextcloud-easy-test/readme.md

 `SKELETON_ARCHIVE_URL` if the variable is set it will try to download a tar.gz file from a remote server, will untar it and will try to use that as a skeletondir which will make them the default files for new users ony the test instance.

+`COMPILE_SERVER` if the variable is set it will compile javascript files for the chosen server branch.
+This only works for branches starting from version 24.0.0.

 ## How does it work?
 The docker image comes pre-bundled with all needed dependencies for a minimal instance of Nextcloud and allows to define a target branch via environmental variables that will automatically be cloned and compiled during the container startup.
 For a refresh, you need to recreate the container by first removing it and then running the same command again.